XGalilei/XGalilei/README.md

 ## Greetings, fellow humans! 👋
 ### I'm Ian Bush, a software developer and dad joke baron.
-* In the process of finalizing the first edition of a two-week sprint project called SIFR
+Here are some of the things I bring to the table:
+* Java Development
+* Experience with JavaScript (React framework, including Redux sagas)
 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api?username=XGalilei&show_icons=true)
 ### More than happy to reach out!💬
 <!--